-Tolerating distress is always a difficult task, and it is important to have the right tools for the job.
-Try to build up a toolkit of activities and skills that you can dip into at difficult times.
-Here are a few tried-and-tested ideas:
+It's important to have the right tools for the job, so try to build a toolkit of activities and skills that you can dip into at difficult times.
+Here are a few tried-and-tested ideas.

-In the heat of the moment, sometimes the best thing we can do is to take our mind off things.
-Focusing on feelings of pain can make it very difficult to think of anything else, and sometimes that can lead us to act in ways that prolong or increase our suffering.
-Sometimes, this might even involve walking away from the situation until you are back in control of your emotions.
-Bear in mind that distraction is not the same thing as avoidance – it is a temporary ‘time out’, which enables you to come back to a difficult situation with the emotional resources that you need to tackle it head on.
+In the heat of the moment, sometimes the best thing we can do is to take our minds off things.
+This might involve walking away from the situation until you are back in control of your emotions.
+Bear in mind that distraction is not the same thing as avoidance – it is a temporary ‘time out’, which enables you to come back to a difficult situation with the emotional resources that you need to tackle the situation head-on.

 Take some time now to consider what sort of things you could do to distract yourself from difficult thoughts, emotions, or bodily sensations.
 What activities do you enjoy doing?
-Could you listen to music, watch your favourite TV show, or read a magazine?
+Could you listen to music or watch your favourite TV show?
 Take an exercise class or go for a walk?
-Get a haircut or a massage?
-Work on a project like a scrapbook or gardening?
-If you don’t feel able to distract yourself with something fun for yourself, perhaps you could consider doing something helpful for someone else – for example, doing some shopping for an elderly neighbour, or volunteering for a good cause.
-Not only can this take your mind off things, but it can give you positive feelings, too, like accomplishment.

-When we are upset as children, we often have someone around to soothe us – be that a parent or relative, a teacher, or a sports coach.
-As adults, it is often down to us to soothe ourselves when we are distressed, and this is much harder.
-Learning to be kind to yourself is not easy for everyone – particularly if others have not shown you the same kindness.
-However, this is a really important thing to develop: both your body and mind function better when you are relaxed; giving you the strength and resilience you need to combat difficult times.
+When we are upset as children, we often have someone around to soothe us, be that a parent or relative, a teacher.
+But as adults, we often have to soothe ourselves in distressing times, which can be much harder.
+Learning to be kind to yourself is not easy for everyone, particularly if others have not shown you the same kindness.
+However, this is a really important thing to develop as both your body and mind function better when you are relaxed; giving you the strength and resilience you need to combat difficult times.

 Once you have thought about the sorts of tools and techniques that you find helpful at distracting or soothing you, make a plan about how you will use these at difficult times.
 For instance, you could write a list of things that could help you and keep it close to hand, or somewhere you are likely to find it if you are in crisis – perhaps on the fridge, or next to your keys.
 If you are likely to be triggered by something specific, or if you fall into predictable patterns, you could write a letter to yourself reminding you of what you need to do in these moments.

-Tolerating distress is never easy, and sometimes you might need a professional hand to help you through.
-If you or a loved one is experiencing overwhelming emotions and you would like expert support, call 0203 326 9160 to see how we can help.
+Tolerating distress is never easy and sometimes you might need a professional hand to help you through.
+If you or a loved one is experiencing overwhelming emotions and you would like to speak to someone, call 0203 326 9160 to see how we can help.